 A creative workshop series and art exhibition exploring the lived experience of sleep

 Understanding and Reimagining Sleep and Its Disorders is a public engagement project led by Dr Diletta Cristofaro and funded by the Wellcome Trust (Research Enrichment – Public Engagement grant).
-Hosted by Northumbria University and run in partnership with The Sleep Charity, the project consists in a creative workshop series (February-April 2023), an online art exhibition (forthcoming in Summer 2023), and resources.
+Hosted by Northumbria University and run in partnership with The Sleep Charity, the project consists in a creative workshop series (February-April 2023), an online art exhibition (launching in November 2023), and resources.

 Facilitating knowledge-sharing around sleep issues